open/close all folders

 - In Mass Effect 2, shortly before the Collector General's death, the light in its eyes go out as Harbinger releases control.

 - In the first game, if you pay careful attention to geth corpses (that weren't incinerated, frozen, melted, or turned into clouds of ionized gas) you'll find that after about ten seconds, their flashbulb heads begin to dim and eventually go out.
+It also happens to Saren, showing just how far he's been implanted with Reaper tech.
+Shortly afterwards the eyes light back up as Sovereign takes control of his corpse.

 - Geth eyelights don't seem to switch off automatically.
 In Mass Effect 3 Legion's lights continue to glow when he's dead, at least while the camera is on him.
 The sinister red glow of a Reaper's firing chamber does go out, though.

-- In Metroid Prime, Space Pirates eye's appear to be on fire - when killed they go out.
+- In Metroid Prime, Space Pirates' eyes appear to be on fire; when killed, they go out.
 This is most noticable when the Omega Pirate is killed, and falls on you.

 - In Neverwinter Nights 2: Mask of the Betrayer, Myrkul's eyes go out if his spirit is devoured by the player or a certain companion.